Limited Status Enrollment

 Individuals who do not have a bachelor’s degree may take up to 16 units.
 Graduate students may take up to 12 units.

-4-unit course at USC costs 4 x $1,733 (or $6,932) plus additional student fees.
+For more information on the cost of enrollment at USC for limited status students, please review the tuition and fees on a per unit basis in the USC Schedule of Classes here.
 There is also a one-time, nonrefundable $100 processing fee for new limited status students, due at the time of registration.
 Credit cards, checks and money orders are accepted.
 Please make checks payable to the "University of Southern California."
 This policy does not apply to USC staff and faculty.

 Academic Eligibility Policies: